AxFoundation/strax/docs/source/basics/overview.rst

 Now we can load peaks just as we did for our records-data.
 Because of the ``peak_type`` configuration, we can now test that all the data is of the same type:

 .. code-block:: python

     >>> peaks = context.get_array('some_run', targets='peaks')
     >>> assert np.all(peaks['type']==1)

-Strax trackes options via the "lineage" of a plugin, by bookkeeping the options, with which data was processed.
+Strax tracks options via the "lineage" of a plugin, by bookkeeping the options, with which data was processed.
 Let's have a look what this looks like for our current context: